jundalisay/superblist/content/en/research/hegel/spirit/part-a/section-2j.md

 ---
-heading: "Section 2k"
+heading: "Section 2j"
-title: "The Inner World"
+title: "The Law of Force"
 description: The inner world is so far for consciousness a bare and simple beyond, because consciousness does not as yet find itself in it.
 It is empty, for it is the nothingness of appearance, and positively the naked universal.
 image: /covers/phenom.png
 author: Hegel